ReddestDream/OcQuirks/README.md

 - Add OcQuirks.efi, FwRuntimeServices.efi, and OcQuirks.plist to the Clover drivers folder on your EFI volume.
 - Reboot.

 If your system has trouble booting, use your USB stick to boot back into macOS and revert by reversing the process.
-Inspect the parameters below and build OcQuirks with parameters that better match your system.
+Inspect the parameters below and configure OcQuirks.plist with parameters that better match your system.

 ## Configuration
 The parameters listed below can be changed by dropping in OcQuirks.plist into your Clover drivers folder.
 This can be found in either the release zip or the root of the OcQuirks repository.
 If no plist is found, then the defaults below are used.